digilias/embedded-rust-workshop/workshop.md

 TODO:

-* Session 9: Create practice code with tasks and data flow
-* Session 10: Practice code to setup XL and use IRQ pin + references in readme
 * Session 11: Summary in slide + debug slide.
 Practice code
 * Session 12: Summary in slide + practice C library
 * Session 13: Summary in slide + practice code.